genomicsITER/RSV/README.md

 To use the deposited sequences at GISAID, please, acknowledge this work as recommended by GISAID.
 Find the 'GISAID acknowledge tables' <a href="https://github.com/genomicsITER/RSV/tree/main/sequences/acknowledgements">here</a>.

-Please, notice that a full pipeline for short and long-read approaches is also available at <a href="https://github.com/genomicsITER/nf-rsvpipeline">GitHub here</a> and under EPI set accession <a href="https://epicov.org/epi3/epi_set/251010xw">EPI_SET_251010xwEPI_SET_251010xw</a>.
+Please, notice that a full pipeline for short and long-read approaches is also available at <a href="https://github.com/genomicsITER/nf-rsvpipeline">GitHub here</a> and sequences under EPI set accession <a href="https://epicov.org/epi3/epi_set/251010xw">EPI_SET_251010xwEPI_SET_251010xw</a>.

 <p align="right">
   <a href="#RSV" title="Up">